cyclosproject/ng-swagger-gen/README.md

 - `serviceIndex`: Indicates whether or not to generate the file which exports all services.
 Defaults to true.
-- `apiModule`: Indicates whether or not to generate the Angular module which provides all services.
+- `apiModule`: Indicates whether or not to generate the Angular module which provides all services and the `ApiConfiguration`.
 Defaults to true.
 - `templates`: Path to override the Mustache templates used to generate files.

 ### Configuration file example